-“As part of ACC Aviation, ACC Charter is able to draw on ACMI24’s up-to-the-minute market intelligence and partnerships with reputable global airlines to locate available aircraft anywhere in the world.
+“As part of ACC Aviation, ACC Charter is able to draw on our ACMI leasing division’s up-to-the-minute market intelligence and partnerships with reputable global airlines to locate available aircraft anywhere in the world.

 “We pride ourselves on having a diverse network of airline relationships and are often aware of the fleet development plans of Europe’s charter airlines some time ahead.

 “We also have several exclusive agreements in place with national flag carrier airlines, allowing us to utilise their aircraft while on turnaround in the UK and Europe.